Modern Slavery Statement

 ABOUT TUNNOCKS

 Tunnock's is a family-owned baking company founded in 1890, based in Uddingston, Scotland.
-Tunnock's manufactures confectionary and baking products which are supplied to the retail sector and are sold throughout the United Kingdom, as well as internationally (including in the Americas, Africa, Asia and across Europe).
+Tunnock's manufactures confectionery and baking products which are supplied to the retail sector and are sold throughout the United Kingdom, as well as internationally (including in the Americas, Africa, Asia and across Europe).
 Tunnock's operating facility is in Uddingston where all manufacturing takes place.

 Tunnock's have a distinguished heritage and brand and work to preserve these in all decisions made and this includes the engagement of suppliers and staff recruitment and retention.